-Policy Histo ory Version: Author: Reason for Issue: Date: Approval Minute: 1.0 Clerk Unable to find previous adopted version 21/05/19 RPC/2019/05/10 1.1 Clerk Addition of agenda items for ordinary meetings 17/07/19 RPC/2019/07/21 2.0 Clerk Update by NALC to the model standing orders Review date altered to review period 9/7/20 2.1 Clerk Movement of agenda items from AM to ordinary meeting.
+Version: Author: Reason for Issue: Date: Approval Minute: 1.0 Clerk Unable to find previous adopted version 21/05/19 RPC/2019/05/10 1.1 Clerk Addition of agenda items for ordinary meetings 17/07/19 RPC/2019/07/21 2.0 Clerk Update by NALC to the model standing orders Review date altered to review period 9/7/20 Never released 2.1 Clerk Movement of agenda items from AM to ordinary meeting.
 Additional ordinary meeting Items.
 Added the introduction.
 Revised Clerk appraisement process in line with current policy.
-8/5/21
+8/5/21 RPC/2021/05/07a

-Introduction 4
+Introduction 3

 1. RULES OF DEBATE AT MEETINGS 4

 2. DISORDERLY CONDUCT AT MEETINGS 6

-3. MEETINGS GENERALLY 7
+3. MEETINGS GENERALLY 6

-4. COMMITTEES AND SUB-COMMITTEES 10
+4. COMMITTEES AND SUB-COMMITTEES 9

 5. ORDINARY COUNCIL MEETINGS 11

-6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB- COMMITTEES
+6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB- COMMITTEES 13

-7. PREVIOUS RESOLUTIONS
+7. PREVIOUS RESOLUTIONS 14

 8. VOTING ON APPOINTMENTS 14

 9. MOTIONS FOR A MEETING THAT REQUIRE WRITTEN NOTICE TO BE GIVEN TO THE PROPER OFFICER 14

 10. MOTIONS AT A MEETING THAT DO NOT REQUIRE WRITTEN NOTICE 15

-11. MANAGEMENT OF INFORMATION
+11. MANAGEMENT OF INFORMATION 16

 12. DRAFT MINUTES 16

 13. CODE OF CONDUCT AND DISPENSATIONS 17

 14. CODE OF CONDUCT COMPLAINTS 18

-15. PROPER OFFICER 20
+15. PROPER OFFICER 19

-16. RESPONSIBLE FINANCIAL OFFICER 21
+16. RESPONSIBLE FINANCIAL OFFICER 20

 17. ACCOUNTS AND ACCOUNTING STATEMENTS 21

 18. FINANCIAL CONTROLS AND PROCUREMENT 22

-19. HANDLING STAFF MATTERS 24
+19. HANDLING STAFF MATTERS 23

-20. RESPONSIBILITIES TO PROVIDE INFORMATION 25
+20. RESPONSIBILITIES TO PROVIDE INFORMATION 24

-21. RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION 25
+21. RESPONSIBILITIES UNDER DATA PROTECTION LEGISLATION 24

-22. RELATIONS WITH THE PRESS/MEDIA 26
+22. RELATIONS WITH THE PRESS/MEDIA 25

-23. EXECUTION AND SEALING OF LEGAL DEEDS 26
+23. EXECUTION AND SEALING OF LEGAL DEEDS 25

-24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS 27
+24. COMMUNICATING WITH DISTRICT AND COUNTY OR UNITARY COUNCILLORS 25

-25. RESTRICTIONS ON COUNCILLOR ACTIVITIES 27
+25. RESTRICTIONS ON COUNCILLOR ACTIVITIES 26

-26. STANDING ORDERS GENERALLY 27
+26 STANDING ORDERS GENERALLY 26

-Introduction
+1. Introduction